-The purpose of this article is to critically summarise health-related vision and commitments of these political parties regarding principles of health system developments and will try to address way forward on some of the missing elements.
-I describe health systems as a “Tree Model” as depicted in picture, where strong roots are the six building blocks of health system (Governance & Leadership, Financing, Health Workforce, Health Services, Medical Products and Technologies and Information) where fruits of health system is improved responsiveness, efficiency and equity and financial protection.
-The growth of the ‘Tree’ depends on various external factors like research, quality, education, economy, access, collaboration and different principles and characteristics.
+The purpose of this article is to critically summarize health-related vision and commitments of these political parties regarding principles of health system developments, and how they will address the way forward on some of the missing elements.
+I describe health systems as a “Tree Model” as depicted in the picture, where strong roots are the six building blocks of the health system (Governance & Leadership, Financing, Health Workforce, Health Services, Medical Products, and Technologies and Information) where fruits of the health system are improved responsiveness, efficiency, and equity and financial protection.
+The ‘Tree’ growth depends on various external factors like research, quality, education, economy, access, collaboration, and different principles and characteristics.

 Health Workforce: This is one of the poorly delineated components in the manifestos of all parties.
-Other than increasing salaries, allowances and benefits of health care workers and restricting government doctors for private practices and policy to recruit doctors who studied medicine with scholarship to village hospitals and centers, there are nothing on human resource strategies like recruitment, mobilization to remote and rural areas, retention of health care workers at the facility levels, and needs-based training and education etc. The amount of infrastructure development mentioned in manifestos for health is so massive that throughout 5-10 years, Nepal will require additional millions of healthcare workers.
-Whichever political party wins the election and forms a government would need to develop a clear human resources strategy and plan based on the need and proportionate to the infrastructure development.
+Other than increasing salaries, allowances and benefits of health care workers and restricting government doctors for private practices and policy to recruit doctors who studied medicine with a scholarship to village hospitals and centres, there is nothing on human resource strategies like recruitment, mobilization to remote and rural areas, retention of health care workers at the facility levels, and needs-based training and education etc. The amount of infrastructure development mentioned in manifestos for health is so massive that throughout 5-10 years, Nepal will require additional millions of healthcare workers.
+Whichever political party wins the election and forms a government would need to develop a clear human resources strategy and plan based on the need proportionate to the infrastructure development.

 Information: Information is the backbone of any systems and development.
 Except for vital registration of children and free access to internet provision in health facilities nothing has been mentioned on information system development and utilization.
 This links with disease surveillance, monitoring, and evaluation of universal health coverage, health programs/interventions and health governance.
-This ensures credibility and accountability of the political parties or government and assists in informed decision making.
+This ensures the credibility and accountability of the political parties or government and assists in informed decision making.